 Of course, you still need to get through race week, so use these five simple strategies to make sure you get to the starting line feeling relaxed, confident and ready to run your best on race day.

-1. Relax.
 Nerves will get you nowhere.
 Rather than worrying the week away and questioning your training, try to take your mind off the race and keep your it occupied with a book, mindless movie or some other non-running related activity.
-Take a walk, meditate or whatever it is you need to do to offset any penned up pre-race energy anxiety.
+Take a walk, meditate or whatever it is you need to do to offset any pent up pre-race anxiety.

 And in the end, remember that surviving race week comes down to trusting your training.
 The race itself is just a reward for all the hard work you’ve put in since you decided to sign up for this event many months ago.
 Don’t let those deceiving doubts take away from the enjoyment of the experience.
 Develop a pre-race plan, execute it to the best of your ability and have the confidence that you’re ready to swim, bike, run and rock on race day!